rust-lang/leadership-council/policies/project-director-election-process.md

 ### Pre-Meeting Coordination

 * Gather nominations
     * The nomination process begins with an announcement from the facilitator chosen in the Setup phase.
-Council representatives should help publicize this announcement to their team as well.
+Council representatives should help publicize this announcement to their teams as well.
     * The announcement will specify a date by which nominations must be submitted.
 This date will be no less than two weeks from the date the announcement goes out, and no more than four weeks.
     * Council representatives collaborate with their subteams to collect nominations on behalf of their branch of the organization tree.
     * Subteams can utilize any process they prefer, but we recommend following a similar approach to the process outlined in the "Election Meeting" section below